-The following is the first in what I hope will be a series of posts on the question of women’s ordination.
+The following is the first in a series of essays on the question of women’s ordination.
 This is something that I have not addressed on my blog up to this point, for a number of reasons.
 Most of what I write, I hope to be in the flavor of what C.S.
 Lewis called “mere Christianity.”
 I prefer to be an apologist for Evangelical Catholic theology from an Anglican perspective.
 Theologically, my approach tends to be ecumenical, looking for areas of agreement and consensus among orthodox Christians.
 On the occasions where I have ventured into polemics, it has been in response to the challenges of those who reject this perspective.
 So I have consistently written against liberal Protestantism, which I think is the great heresy in the church today.
 I have engaged in argument against those who have challenged the catholicity of Anglicanism on such questions as the development of doctrine.
 But there are some issues on which I have not written precisely because I have preferred to avoid the kinds of heated polemics that these issues raise.
 I have not yet written on Christianity and politics.
 I have not written on women’s ordination.

 However, in recent years, a number of people have asked me to write something on women’s ordination, either because they wondered what my position was, or because they knew my position and wanted me to put it in writing.
 I do endorse the ordination of women, and it is a position endorsed by numerous orthodox Christians.
 T. F. Torrance, Ben Witherington, N.T.
 Wright, Richard Hays, Michael Gorman, Robert Gagnon, and Alan Padgett are just some of the male orthodox biblical scholars and theologians who have written in favor of gender equality or women’s ordination or both.
 The number of orthodox Christians endorsing women’s ordination is not a small or insignificant group.
 Unfortunately, for whatever reasons, they are not as vocal as those opposed to women’s ordination, and, especially among orthodox Anglicans lately, the loudness at least of those opposed to women’s ordination has reached such a crescendo (at least in public discussion) that one might get the impression that this was a decided issue.

 I have also known a number of orthodox ordained women clergy who are my friends, and whom I greatly admire, and, at the seminary where I teach I have been privileged to have as students women who were among the best students, finest preachers, and some of the most promising theologians of any of my students.
 I think it would be a great tragedy for the church to deny these women the opportunity to use their gifts and pursue their callings, but, even more, to be served by them.
-I am writing this series of posts primarily for these women.
+I am writing this series of essays primarily for these women.

 Where I Stand

 First things first.
 I am strongly in favor of the ordination of women, and have been since I was in my twenties.
 I was raised in a church that did not approve of the ordination of women, and still does not.
 I left that church for a number of reasons and became an Anglican.
 The journey from free church Evangelical to sacramental Anglicanism was a long story that took a number of years.
 My path to Anglicanism and my path to the approval of women’s ordination was the same path, and the theological arguments that led me to the one were of the same kind of arguments that led me to the other.
 I have never been attracted to theological liberalism, and my reasons for becoming an Anglican had nothing to do with the liberalism of the Episcopal Church.
 Indeed, I became an Episcopalian because the Episcopal Church was the American representative of Anglicanism.
-Because the Episcopal Church embraced liberal Protestantism as its official theology at General Convention 2004, I am no longer an Episcopalian, but I am still an Anglican.
+Because the Episcopal Church embraced liberal Protestantism as its official theology at General Convention 2003, I am no longer an Episcopalian, but I am still an Anglican.
 When I was first considering the question of the ordination of women, I read the literature, and I embraced women’s ordination for theological reasons.
 I found many of the arguments against women’s ordination to be weak and illogical.
 Consistently, those arguments were marked by a kind of ad hoc reasoning.
-Having decided in advance that women should not be ordained, arguments were then advanced to explain why this had to be the case.
+Having decided in advance that women should not be ordained, opponents then advanced arguments to explain why this had to be the case.
 Despite the weakness of these arguments, they continue to be used.

 Three Different Kinds of Arguments Against Women’s Ordination